foureyes/csci-ua.0480-spring2017-008/homework/deploy.markdown

 </section>

-### Part 4: Using an external configuration file for your database
+### Part 4: Using an external configuration file for your database, configuring the port number

 <section markdown="block">
 Because the mongodb server you'll connect to from the server requires user authentication, the string you pass in to `mongoose.connect` (your __database connection string__) will have to include the username and password you were given from the previous section, Part 3.
 The new connection string will have the following format: